The evolution of British code-breaking

 A new age of computing

-From the inter-war years of the 1930s to the end of World War Two, British code-breaking had evolved from a small-scale speciality, essentially a cottage industry, into an almost industrial concern, decoding thousands upon thousands of messages, and all under a total blanket of secrecy.
+From the inter-war years of the 1930s to the end of WW2, British code-breaking had evolved from a small-scale speciality, essentially a cottage industry, into an almost industrial concern, decoding thousands upon thousands of messages, and all under a total blanket of secrecy.
 Bletchley had run a world-wide operation; secret listeners in stations on every continent intercepting every coded communication, listening to every enemy plan and manoeuvre.

 On top of this, the code-breakers had (almost as a side-effect) kick-started a new age of computing.
 Their efforts to find a mechanised means of decoding Nazi messages led to the creation of the first programmable proto-computers.